lawnstarter/react-native-picker-select/README.md

 * `disabled` - boolean
   * Disables interaction with the component
 * `value` - any
-  * Will attempt to locate a matching value from the `items` array by checking each item's `value` key.
+  * Will attempt to locate a matching value from the `items` array by checking each item's `value` property.
 If found, it will update the component to show that item as selected.
-If the value is not found, it will default to the placeholder.
+If the value is not found, it will default to the first item.
 * `style` - object
   * Style overrides for most parts of the component.
 More details below.